google/koladata/docs/cheatsheet.md

 It is different from TensorFlow 2 which analyzes the Python AST and is able to trace Python control logic (e.g. `if`/`for`).
-Therefore, users should primarily use `kd` operators in the Python function and try to avoid Python control logic (e.g. `if`/`for`) and `kde/kdf` operators unless understanding what they actually do.
+Therefore, users should primarily use `kd` operators in the Python function and try to avoid Python control logic (e.g. `if`/`for`) and `kd.lazy/kd.functor` operators unless understanding what they actually do.

-In most cases, users only need `kd` for eager and tracing mode and `kde` for if they want to use Expr directly. `kdi` is only useful for eager execution in the tracing mode.
+In most cases, users only need `kd` for eager and tracing mode and `kd.lazy` for if they want to use Expr directly. `kd.eager` is only useful for eager execution in the tracing mode.

 ```py
 def f1(a):